qeftser/rrt/README.md

 # RRT Demos

-These are just some visualizations of RRT to show it off and help explain and understand it.
+Some visualizations of RRT to show it off and help explain it.

 ## Install